dotnet/dotNext/docs/features/cluster/wal.md

 Internally, persistent WAL uses files to store the state of cluster member and log entries.
 The journal with log entries is not continuous.
 Each file represents the partition of the entire journal.
 Each partition is a chunk of sequential log entries.
 The maximum number of log entries per partition depends on the settings.

 `PersistentState` has a rich set of tunable configuration parameters and overridable methods to achieve the best performance according with application needs:
 * `recordsPerPartition` allows to define maximum number of log entries that can be stored continuously in the single partition.
 Log compaction algorithm depends on this value directly.
 When all records from the partition are committed and applied to the underlying state machine the infrastructure calls the snapshot builder and squashed all the entries in such partition.
-After that, write ahead log records the snapshot into the separated file and removes the partition file from the file system.
-The log compaction is expensive operation.
-So if you want to reduce the number of compactions then you need to increase the maximum number of log entries per partition.
-However, the partition file will take more disk space.
+After that, the log writes the snapshot into the separated file and removes the partition files from the file system.
+Exact behavior of this procedure as well as its performance depends on chosen compaction mode.
-* `BufferSize` is the numbers of bytes that is allocated by persistent WAL in the memory to perform I/O operations.
+* `BufferSize` is the number of bytes that is allocated by persistent WAL to perform I/O operations.
 Set it to the maximum expected log entry size to achieve the best performance.
+* `SnapshotBufferSize` is the number of bytes that is allocated by persistent WAL to perform I/O operations related to log snapshot.
+By default it is equal to `BufferSize`.
+You can set it explicitly to the maximum expected size of the log entry to achieve the best performance.
 * `InitialPartitionSize` represents the initial pre-allocated size, in bytes, of the empty partition file.
 This parameter allows to avoid fragmentation of the partition file at file-system level.
 * `UseCaching` is `bool` flag that allows to enable or disable in-memory caching of log entries metadata. `true` value allows to improve the performance or read/write operations by the cost of additional heap memory. `false` reduces the memory footprint by the cost of the read/write performance
 * `GetMemoryAllocator` generic method used for renting the memory and can be overridden
 * `MaxConcurrentReads` is a number of concurrent asynchronous operations which can perform reads in parallel.
 Write operations are always sequential.
 Ideally, the value should be equal to the number of nodes.
 However, the larger value consumes more system resources (e.g. file handles) and heap memory.
 * `ReplayOnInitialize` is a flag indicating that state of underlying database engine should be reconstructed when `InitializeAsync` is called by infrastructure.
 It can be done manually using `ReplayAsync` method.
+* `WriteThrough` indicates that the WAL should write through any intermediate cache and go directly to disk.
+In other words, it calls _fsync_ for each written portion of data.
+By default this option is disabled that dramatically increases I/O performance.
+However, you may lost the data because OS has its own buffer for flushing written data, especially on SSD.
+You can enable reliable writes by the cost of the I/O performance.
+* `BackupCompression` represents compression level used by `CreateBackupAsync` method.
+* `CompactionMode` represents log compaction mode.
+The default is _Sequential_.

 Choose `recordsPerPartition` value with care because it cannot be changed for the existing persistent WAL.